 Inexplicably Awesome: Uncle Howee and his strange powers.
-It's not known whether the actual TV show is cursed or if Uncle Howee has bizarre powers or is an interdimensional creature that only looks human, but all of that is moot, as he uses his powers for good (helping his fans get back at those who bully them).
+It's not known whether Uncle Howee has powers, if Cynthia's love for the show gave him powers, if he's a ghost, or if the TV has a curse on it, but all of that is moot, as he uses his powers for good.

 In Name Only: This series has no connection whatsoever with the movie The Haunting Hour: Don't Think About It.
 Instead, it's based on The Nightmare Hour and The Haunting Hour anthology books written by R.L.
 Stine (though most of the stories aren't based on the short stories from either books).

 "It" Is Dehumanizing: In The Return of Lily D., Natalie starts referring to Lily D. as "it" when she starts suspecting the latter of being alive and evil.

 Jackass Genie: Seamus the leprechaun in "Lotsa Luck."
 The episode even references the trope, with Greg's mother pointing out that The Fair Folk are tricksters.

 Jerkass Victim: As nightmarish and utterly disproportionate as their punishment was, the victims in "Checking Out" are heavily implied to have been bratty kids who don't appreciate what their parents do for them.